 - Add pasta to pot and cook for 7-8 minutes, or until pasta is al dente.
 If soup appears too thick, add more vegetable stock or water to reach desired consistency.

-- Ladle into soup bowls and garnish with freshly grated Parmesan cheese, if desired.
+- Ladle into soup bowls and garnish with freshly grated Parmesan cheese and parsley, if desired.